SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 -   `turnServerUrl` sets the TURN server URL in the WebRTC connection.
 -   `turnServerUsername` sets the username in the WebRTC credential.
 -   `turnServerCredential` sets the password in the WebRTC credential.
+-   `enableHTTP` sets whether http server is enabled or not.
+-   `enableSSL` sets whether https server is enabled or not.
+-   `HTTPPort` sets the http port. websocket connections(ws) use the same port, too.
+-   `SSLPort` sets the https port. websocket connections(wss) use the same port, too.
+-   `enableCORS` sets whether CORS connections to chowder server is enabled or not.

 Managing Administrative Users
 ---------------------------------------------------